 1. Leaky Gut

 While experts aren’t exactly sure why leaky gut occurs, research suggests it may have to do with aging epithelial cells that line the intestines.
-But there are likely several other factors at play, too, such as a poor diet, stress and toxins, Dr. Rawls says.
-Other research suggests disruption of the beneficial microbes that line the gut could also contribute.
+Other research suggests disruption of the beneficial microbes that line the gut could also contribute to the problem.

 2. Heartburn (a.k.a.
 Acid Reflux)